LucasIsasmendi/portfolio/languages/english/books/aep/ch7.md

 The compound rule is stronger than the suffix rules above.

 ### [V7.4 — How to Pronounce DOWNLOAD](engl.io/acf)
 This is a two-syllable word with stress on the first syllable.  `DA-da`. download[ˈdaʊnˌloʊd].
-Start with D, then OW diphthong (p1: drop the jaw + p2: lips will circle), N (flat and relaxed), L (move the tongue), OH diphthong (p1: drop the jaw less + p2: lips will circle), D (native make it stop consonant, stop air)
+Start with D, then OW diphthong (p1: drop the jaw + p2: lips will circle), N (flat and relaxed  to avoid nj sound), L (move the tongue), OH diphthong (p1: drop the jaw less + p2: lips will circle), D (native make it stop consonant, stop air)

 ### [A7.7 — Compound Words](engl.io/avp)
 - airport[ˈεəɹˌpɔɹt]